DouglasDies/Basic-java-concepts/README.md

-# Droid
+# Basic Concepts
 The start of my java learning and some basic concepts.

-This is where I started my learning on Java, it will be the first of many small concepts on my profile.
+This is where I will post all of my class learnings as well as some small projects.
+Any large scale projects will have their own repositories.